symgenoevolab/RearrangementIndexer/README.md

 This script takes as input a directory of 'coordinates files' containing information about genes' genomic location and ALG, and calculates a 'Rearrangement Index' for each file.

 Associated manuscript:
 Lewin TD, Liao IJY, Luo YJ.
 Annelid comparative genomics and the evolution of massive lineage-specific genome rearrangement in bilaterians.
-BioRxiv (2024). (https://www.biorxiv.org/content/10.1101/2024.05.15.594353v1) Please cite this manuscript if you use this script.
+Molecular Biology and Evolution 41, msae172 (2024). (https://doi.org/10.1093/molbev/msae172) Please cite this paper if you use this script.

 ## Should I use this script?